top of page

 2104 Paston House plaque Charlotte Knee

-At the bottom of Elm Hill, turn right toward the Cathedral and pass the Maid’s Head Hotel on the corner on the left.
+3. At the bottom of Elm Hill, turn right toward the Cathedral and stop at the Maid’s Head Hotel on the corner on the left.

 See a Paston Letter!

 The Maid's Head hotel has stood here since the 13th century and is reported to be the country's earliest surviving hotel.
-It is mentioned in the Paston Letters, as a particularly good place to stable horses.
+A Paston Letter dated 22 November 1472, gives the first mention of the Maids Head.
+John Paston references it as a particularly good place to stable horses.
 We have installed a facsimile of this letter.
 Can you make out any letters in the handwriting?

-You can also see a map of all Norwich's Paston 'hotspots' in the city inside the hotel located near the entrance of the 15th century WinePress restaurant.
-Trace where you are heading if you take the medium or longer routes of our trail.
-You could stop for a refreshment if needed!
-The hotel would have been well known to generations of the family.
+You can also see a map of all Norwich's Paston 'hotspots'.
+This display is located in the former courtyard of the 15th century inn, at the entrance of the 15th century WinePress restaurant.
+(You could stop for a refreshment if needed!)
+Trace where you will be heading if, after your next visit to the Cathedral, you take the medium or longer routes of our trail.
+The hotel was well known to generations of the Paston family.

 Maids Head hotel board.jpg